aveltras/android-tablet-bridge/README.md

           Print version
 ```

 All arguments are optional as the program should automatically detect the right device to use (currently search for a device with a **ButtonToolPen** available).
+The program automatically looks for a suitable device to forward but you can specify which one to use, in order to identify it, you can use `list-device` and `list-sub-device` commands.
+The `rotation` parameter is useful if you want to use your device in a different orientation than the default one.

 ## Companion app